Arzy/Dancing-Plastic/README.md

 ![alt tag](http://img15.hostingpics.net/pics/427423samp001Copie.png)

-So, you have to put sentence between ~, and at the end, put ~~.
+So, you have to put sentences between ~, and at the end, put ~~.

 As you can see, I removed the spam feature, since I don't really like it.
 I will surely add new feature to the keybind.